LOVE is NOT Something You Lose (Love Part 3)

 That’s right!
 The original twelve struggled to believe Jesus could bring meaning out of the madness of their lives.
 In fact, one would take his life shortly after Jesus said the words above.
 And why wouldn’t they struggle to believe?!

 After all, Jesus announced, “I have overcome,” not after He had risen from the dead, but right before going to his death!
 Jesus said, “I have overcome the world,” and then he was betrayed, and beaten and mocked and murdered.
 Mercilessly.

-Jesus said, “Take heart,” and then he died.
+Jesus told his disciples to “take heart” and then he died.
 But instead of disproving his words, His death actually established them!

 So when you think that love has died, you can take heart; Jesus has overcome the world!
 If you and your lover are both abiding in His love (and not your own), He can bring you together in marriage and hold you together through any trial.
 His love can bring understanding, repentance, forgiveness and reconciliation.
 And even if your lover gives up, Jesus can empower you to continue in love when it seems that all is lost.

-Do you believe the truth we celebrate in this precious Advent season?
+Do you believe this?
 Then be at peace!
 Love is not something you lose.
 Love is someone who will never let you go.